hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 `hoodie.store.findOrAdd(type, id, properties)`

 This is a convenient combination of hoodie.store.find and hoodie.store.add.
-Use can use if you would like to work with a particular store object, which existence you are not sure about yet.
+Use can use if you would like to work with a particular object, of which you don't know whether it exists.
 Which cases would be worth using this?
 Well for example if you want to read a particular settings object, you want to work with in a later step.